oe/duplex-message/packages/duplex-message/README.md

 Notice:
 1. look into [Error](#error) when you catch an error
 2. omit args if no args are required, e.g `pageScriptMessageHub.emit('some-method')`
+3. you may need to handle the promise returned by `emit` if some lint warning unhandled promise(or floating promise)

 #### pageScriptMessageHub.on
 Listen messages sent from peer, it has following forms: